 - 1. All ATA College prospective students must take the HESI A2 content exams in the following areas: Reading Comprehension and Math.
-A score of at least 80% must be obtained in each of the content areas for all applicants. - 2.
+A score of at least 80% must be obtained in each content area for all applicants. - 2.
 Applicants that are unsuccessful on the first attempt of either content area must wait at least 15 days to retake that portion of the exam. - 3.
 Applicants who are unsuccessful on the second attempt for that section must wait at least 30 days from the date of the second attempt to retake the exam. - 4.
 Applicants unsuccessful on the third attempt must wait at least a year from the third attempt to retake all sections of the exam. - 5.
 HESI A2 scores on each content area will be considered valid for up to 12 months. - 6.
-Applicants with previous college admissions must demonstrate at least an average of a 2.0 GPA on a 4.0 scale. - Applicants with previous college experience with lower than 2.0 GPA must score 85% or better on both sections of the HESI A2 test to be considered for admission. - 8.
-Applicants may be granted acceptance based upon the following equivalent entrance test scores within the last 5 years: ACT - 19, SAT - 1030, PAX - 95, TEAS - 55 - 9.
-Satisfactorily pass a 9-panel drug screen test. - 10.
-Submit a medical packet that includes a physical examination and immunization record: - 1) MMR (mumps, measles, rubella) - 2) Varicella (Chicken Pox) - 3) Tetanus-Diphtheria (adult) - 4) PPD (Tuberculosis) Five-year chest x-ray or annual renewal is required - 5) Hepatitis B (or signed waiver)

-6) Influenza vaccination
+Applicants with previous college admissions must demonstrate at least an average of a 2.0 GPA on a 4.0 scale. - 7.
+Applicants with previous college experience with lower than 2.0 GPA must score 85% or better on both sections of the HESI A2 test to be considered for admission. - Applicants may be granted acceptance based upon the following equivalent entrance test scores within the last 5 years: ACT 19, SAT 1030, PAX 95, TEAS 55 - 9.
+Provide proof of a current, active unencumbered Practical Nursing license (LPN to RN Bridge applicants only). - 10.
+Provide a transcript from the school where practical nursing was studied (LPN to RN Bridge applicants only). - 11.
+Satisfactorily pass a 9-panel drug screen test. - 12.
+Submit a medical packet that includes a physical examination and immunization record: - 1) MMR (mumps, measles, rubella) - 2) Varicella (Chicken Pox) - 3) Tetanus-Diphtheria (adult) - 4) PPD (Tuberculosis) Five-year chest x-ray or annual renewal is required - 5) Hepatitis B (or signed waiver) - 6) Influenza vaccination